Commission Plan

 A commission plan is the structured framework that defines how B2B sales development and sales reps earn variable pay on top of base salary.
 It sets the rules, rates, accelerators, thresholds, and payout mechanics for commissions on meetings booked, qualified pipeline generated, and revenue closed, aligning rep incentives with company goals while providing transparent, predictable earning potential.

-Understanding Commission Plan in B2B Sales
+What Commission Plan means in practice

 In B2B sales development, a commission plan is the formal structure that governs how sales development representatives (SDRs), account executives (AEs), and other sales roles earn variable compensation.
 It defines which activities and outcomes get paid (for example, sales-qualified meetings, qualified opportunities, or closed-won revenue), the commission rates, accelerators, caps, clawbacks, and any special incentives such as SPIFFs.